Months, weeks, days, minutes. It felt like another birth. My stomach even clenched with anticipation. I couldn’t wait for you to arrive.

 After deep reflection, I realized much of what we envision is not always reality.
-That’s one of the clearest lessons I’ve learned in 2020: Acceptance of what is (or is not).
+That’s one of the most apparent lessons I learned: Acceptance of what is (or is not).

-I am grateful for my greatest teachers—my two teens.
+I am grateful for my most excellent teachers — my two teens.
 Parenting them requires me to go inward.
 They make me a better person.

 And to my son…you’ll always be my boy.
-You made me a mother and being your mom, through all phases, is the greatest gift and most humbling honor my life.
+You made me a mother, and being your mom, through all phases, is my life’s greatest gift and most humbling honor.